boidushya/better-lyrics/STYLING.md

 - **Transition Setup:**
   The transition properties are defined individually (instead of using the shorthand) to allow later insertion of a `transition-delay`.
+  The first two properties are reserved for the lyric swipe animation and shouldn't be used for other effects.

 ---